AlexanderDzhoganov/Skylines-Sapphire/README.md

 Making a new skin for Sapphire is a simple and straightforward process.
 Here is an overview of the steps neccessary to create a skin:

-1. Download the template skin
+1. Download the example skin and the template skin
 2. Edit SapphireSkin.cs
 3. Edit skin.xml
 3.1 Define your skin modules